 You know the drill: You just came home from a late night of drinking and dancing with your friends, and there it is—your comfy bed, waiting for you to crash into it and pass out until morning.
 Nowhere in that scenario did we mention that you've washed your face, because, let's face it—the bed was calling your name.
 Sound familiar?
 For some of us, it's all too routine, even on regular nights when we're just too tired to stumble into the bathroom and wash the day's look off.
 If only they'd invent makeup that removed itself…

 So while we're told time and time again that sleeping in makeup is one of the worst things you could do to your skin (next to baking in the sun), we decided to investigate what a makeup-filled slumber is actually doing to our complexions.
 The result?
 Scary stuff, folks.
-Take a look at the visual below of what happens when you don't wash your face, as explained by Dr. Sue Ann Wee of Schweiger Dermatology Group in NYC.
+Take a look at the visuals below to see what happens when you don't wash your face, as explained by Dr. Sue Ann Wee of Schweiger Dermatology Group in NYC.

 Point blank, being lazy with your makeup removal can result in premature aging and collagen degradation.
 "Sleeping with makeup on is not a good idea," Dr. Wee tells us.
 "First, makeup can trap dirt and environmental pollutants inside the skin, and this type of environmental stress can result in increased free radicals which can cause DNA mutations, collagen degradation, and, over time, can result in premature aging."

 You've probably woken up to a breakout or two (or several) after passing out in a full face of makeup, and that's no coincidence.
 "Prolonged wearing of makeup during sleep also can clog pores, resulting in acne," Dr. Wee says.